Selling a Rental Unit

 When a prospective tenant or purchaser is viewing your rental property, try to be as honest as possible when answering questions.
 Section 47 of the Residential Tenancy Act allows a landlord to issue you a One Month Eviction Notice for Cause for knowingly giving false information.

-If a realtor is breaking the law or behaving inappropriately, inform both the landlord and realtor in writing of your concerns.
+If a real estate agent is breaking the law or behaving inappropriately, inform both the landlord and real estate agent in writing of your concerns.
 If the problem continues, you can consider filing a complaint with the Real Estate Council of BC.